AP Source: Broncos hiring Packers OC Hackett as head coach

 AP Pro Football Writer

-The person spoke on condition of anonymity because the deal was still in the works and the team hadn’t announced the hiring.
+The person spoke on condition of anonymity because the deal was still in the works and the team hasn’t made an announcement.

-Hackett’s hiring will bring immediate speculation about the Broncos trying to lure star quarterback Aaron Rodgers to Denver, perhaps along with his star receiver Devante Adams.
+Hackett’s hiring will bring immediate speculation about the Broncos trying to lure star quarterback Aaron Rodgers to Denver, perhaps along with his star receiver Davante Adams, who is set to hit free agency in March.

-Rodgers said he’s contemplating his future, including retirement, after the Packers’ early exit from the playoffs last weekend when the top-seed was upset at home 13-10 by the San Francisco 49ers.
+Hackett, who is the the son of former college and NFL coach Paul Hackett, inherits a young, talented roster in Denver, where he flew in for a second interview on Monday.
+He was the only finalist to get a second in-person interview in Denver.

 General manager George Paton interviewed 10 candidates to replace Vic Fangio, whom he fired after a disappointing 7-10 season, Denver’s sixth consecutive without a playoff berth.